Harpago arthriticus: Description

 The size of an adult shell varies between 110 mm and 190 mm.

+Sex differences

+There are no significant, officially-reported differences between the shells of the males and females.

 Distribution

 This species is distributed in the Indian Ocean along the Aldabra Atoll, Kenya, Madagascar, the Maldives, the Mascarene Basin, Mauritius, Mozambique, Réunion, the Seychelles and Tanzania; in the Pacific Ocean along the Philippines.